unique-subedi/unique-subedi.github.io/_pages/about.md

   - /about.html
 ---

 I am a second year Ph.D. student in the [Statistics Department](https://lsa.umich.edu/stats) at the [University of Michigan](https://umich.edu/), advised by [Prof. Ambuj Tewari](https://ambujtewari.github.io/).
-Previously, I spent four wonderful years studying mathematics at [University of Mississippi ~ Olemiss](https://olemiss.edu/).
-At Olemiss, I was fortunate to work with [Prof. Rizwanur Khan](http://home.olemiss.edu/~rrkhan/) and [Prof. Micah Milinovich](http://home.olemiss.edu/~mbmilino/) in number theory.
+Previously, I did my B.S. in mathematics, with a minor in computer science, at [University of Mississippi ~ Olemiss](https://olemiss.edu/).
+During my time there, I was fortunate to work with [Prof. Rizwanur Khan](http://home.olemiss.edu/~rrkhan/) and [Prof. Micah Milinovich](http://home.olemiss.edu/~mbmilino/) in number theory.

 I am broadly interested in theory of machine learning.